aniekandan/hng-internship-july-2024/README.md

 ---

 This README provides an overview of the tasks completed during the HNG Internship for July 2024.
 Each task includes a summary, key steps, code and data references, and the final outputs.
-For more detailed analysis and code, please refer to the respective directories (`task_0` and `task_1`).
+For more detailed analysis and code, please refer to the respective repositories.